CPS-TelU/AIoT-dmouv2025/README.md

 ## Configuration

-Dmouv includes a `Setup.py` configuration file which should be adjusted to reflect your local settings.
-In particular, you will need to specify the "friendly names" of any devices, and lights you are using along with the IP Address of the MQTT broker for reaching the backend services (ideally the broker will be run on the local host).
+Dmouv includes a `config.py` configuration file which should be adjusted to reflect your local settings.
+In particular, you will need to specify the "friendly names" of any devices, and lights you are using along with the Broker Address of the MQTT broker for reaching the backend services.
 Furthermore, we can set the right time frame through this file.

 ## Launching the program